Note: Biblical quotations throughout the book are from these translations, noted by title initials:

 – Rufus M. Jones, Rethinking Quaker Principles, 1940

-This discipline emphasizes that seeking the Spirit remains the rm basis for our life together and for the testimonies and social concerns by which we try to make manifest God’s purpose in the world.
+This discipline emphasizes that seeking the Spirit remains the firm basis for our life together and for the testimonies and social concerns by which we try to make manifest God’s purpose in the world.